affinda/affinda-typescript/docs/classes/AffindaAPI.md

 ▸ **createResumeSearch**(`body`, `options?`): `Promise`<[`ResumeSearch`](../interfaces/ResumeSearch.md)\>

 Searches through parsed resumes.
-You can search with custom criterias, a job description, or a resume.
-When searching with a job description, a parsed job description is used to find candidates that suit it.
-When searching with a resume, a parsed resume is used to find other candidates that have similar attributes.
+Users have 3 options to create a search:<br /><br /> 1.
+Match to a job description - a parsed job description is used to find candidates that suit it<br /> 2.
+Match to a resume - a parsed resume is used to find other candidates that have similar attributes<br /> 3.
+Search using custom criteria<br /><br /> Users should only populate 1 of jobDescription, resume or the custom criteria.

 #### Parameters